 Desirable characteristics of technological solutions

-Six separate principles concern the analysis of the characteristics that are highly desirable in technological solutions:
+Six of the Singularity Principles promote characteristics that are highly desirable in technological solutions:

 - Reject opacity